rust-lang/regex/PERFORMANCE.md

 * `a*b` detects `a` and `b`
 * `(ab){3,6}` detects `ababab`

-Literals may also be used in other ways.
-For example, if a regex *ends* with a literal, then it may be possible to scan for that literal and search backwards from a match location using the DFA.

 Literals in anchored regexes can also be used for detecting non-matches very quickly.
 For example, `^foo\w+` and `\w+foo$` may be able to detect a non-match just by examing the first (or last) three bytes of the haystack.